Projects

 The Vaccine Storage Project will require a wide range of skill sets, including but not limited to: engineering design, modelling and marketing.
 We welcome members from every department and faculty.
 As this project is in its early stages, we are open to new ideas on the direction we, as a team, would like to head towards.

-If you are interested in joining our team or would like to know more about the project, please email the project leader Chalisa Pusitdhikul at cpusitdhikul1@sheffield.ac.uk
+If you are interested in joining our team or would like to know more about the project, please email the project leader Arnav Timmapur at atimmapur1@sheffield.ac.uk.

 Let’s build something together.

-If you want to get involved with any of the awesome projects listed here, please email us using the form on our homepage!
+If you want to get involved with any of the awesome projects listed here, please email us using the form on our homepage or message EWB Sheffield on Instagram for any ideas for events!